leoslamas/book-green-threads-explained/an-example-we-can-build-upon.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 The next option is the `clobber` list where you specify what registers the compiler should not touch and let it know we want to manage these in our assembly code.
 If we pop any values of the stack we need to specify what registers here and let the compiler know so it know it can't use these registers freely.
-We don't need that here since we return to a brand new stack.
+We don’t need that here since we return to a brand new stack.

 {% code-tabs %}
 {% code-tabs-item title="options" %}